Ronnie Hayes

 Fire Chief

-Ronnie Hayes has been in the fire service for 32 years.
-Chief Hayes joined Leland Volunteer Fire/Rescue Inc. in 2007 as a captain, was promoted to Assistant Chief in 2009, then to the rank of Deputy Chief in 2014.
+Chief Hayes has been in the fire service for more than 30 years.
+He joined Leland Volunteer Fire/Rescue Inc. in 2007 as a Captain, was promoted to Assistant Chief in 2009, then to the rank of Deputy Chief in 2014.
 In 2017, the volunteer organization merged with the Town of Leland.
-In 2022, Hayes was promoted to the rank of Chief.
-Among other professional accomplishments, Chief Hayes serves as an adjunct Fire, EMS, and FEMA instructor who works with local community colleges, has numerous fire and EMS certifications, and will obtain a B.S. in Disaster Management from Western Carolina University in December 2022.
-Hayes currently serves on the Board of Directors of the Eastern Carolina Firefighters Association and has previously served on the North Carolina Fallen Firefighters Foundation Board of Directors.
-A Columbus County native, Hayes has been married for 27 years and has two sons and a granddaughter.
+In 2022, he was promoted to the rank of Chief.
+Among other professional accomplishments, Chief Hayes serves as an adjunct Fire, EMS, and FEMA instructor who works with local community colleges, has numerous fire and EMS certifications, and has a bachelor's degree in Disaster Management from Western Carolina University.
+Chief Hayes currently serves on the Board of Directors of the Eastern Carolina Firefighters Association and has previously served on the North Carolina Fallen Firefighters Foundation Board of Directors.
+He is a Columbus County native who has been married for 27 years and has two sons and a granddaughter.

 James Lancaster